 Comics are paper and will deteriorate with age.
 In addition, lots of nasty things will be trying to help that deterioration along: sunlight, artificial light, humidity, moisture, heat, insects, plastic and the card of boxes they are stored in etc. However, there are measures you can take and storage supplies you can buy to keep this deterioration to a minimum and ensure that not only do your comics out-live you, but they out-live you in as good a condition as possible, as near as possible to what they were when you acquired them.

 Firstly, light: keep your comics out of it.
 If you have a special comic that you think it would be a great idea to frame and put on the wall, don’t!
 Sunlight and electric light will dull the inks on the cover over a period of time and you’ll be left with a lifeless copy worth only a fraction of its original value.
+The images here of two copies of Hulk #180 show what will happen if you leave a copy exposed to light for too long!
 If you really want the comic on your wall, get a good quality colour photocopy and frame that instead – at least the copy can be renewed inexpensively when it fades.
 You should keep your comics in boxes with lids or in cupboards (and if the box has hole handles like most of the specific comic boxes on the market, cover the hole with a backing board rather than have the small area of the cover of the leading comic exposed).
 Obviously you will want to take out your comics from time to time to enjoy them, so filing them away accessibly is a good idea.

 Humidity, moisture and temperature: high humidity can be harmful to paper.
 A low and stable humidity is best.
 Fortunately, the UK climate is quite reasonable for this, but avoid storing comics directly against a wall, particularly an outside wall, to avoid condensation and poor air circulation.
 High temperatures should also be avoided, since fungus and mould can thrive in such and turn your treasures into junk.